Funding Opportunity for BIPOC scholars

 - Applications must be made via the application form.
 A decision will be made within two weeks of receiving an application

-Please note: Within a funding block, funds will be awarded on a first come, first served basis to those who meet the eligibility criteria.
+Please note: Within a funding block, each grant will be awarded on a first come, first served basis to those who meet the eligibility criteria and whose application meets usual quality standards.

 If your application is successful, the amount requested will be transferred via BACS.